Ipsum/bucket-tree/README.md

 # bucket-tree
-A cache efficent tree that counts occurences of numbers
+A cache efficent tree that counts occurrences of numbers